 In X-ALD, mutations in the ABCD1 gene located on the X-chromosome cause defective function of the ABCD1 transporter, normally responsible for bringing VLCFAs (very long-chain fatty acids) into the peroxisome.
 The defective function of the transporter leads to an accumulation of very long-chain fatty acids (VLCFA) in several tissues and a pathogenic cascade of events that contribute to membrane destabilization of the myelin sheath, mitochondrial dysfunction, oxidative stress, neuroinflammation and compromised blood brain barrier (BBB) integrity.

-Leriglitazone (MIN-102), by activating PPAR gamma, modulates the expression of genes involved in mitochondrial biogenesis (PGC-1a) and therefore restores the lost energy balance, decreases oxidative stress and restores mitochondrial function caused by accumulation of VLCFAs.
-Leriglitazone also increases expression of genes involved in oligodendrocytes differentiation (olig2, neuroD1) promoting remyelination by oligodendrocyte survival and differentiation and modulates neurotrophin levels resulting in improved neuronal survival.
-Leriglitazone also interacts with the inflammatory pathway active in X-ALD by decreasing NF-kB levels, reducing macrophage/microglia activation and consequently neuro-inflammation.
+Leriglitazone (MIN-102), by activating PPAR gamma, modulates the expression of genes involved in mitochondrial biogenesis (PGC-1a) and therefore restores the lost energy balance, decreases oxidative stress and restores mitochondrial function caused by the accumulation of VLCFAs.
+Leriglitazone also increases the expression of genes involved in oligodendrocytes differentiation (olig2, neuroD1) promoting remyelination by oligodendrocyte survival and differentiation and modulates neurotrophin levels resulting in improved neuronal survival.
+Leriglitazone also interacts with the inflammatory pathway active in X-ALD by decreasing NF-kB levels, reducing macrophage/microglial activation and consequently neuro-inflammation.
 It also reduces monocyte adhesion to the endothelial cells of the blood brain barrier, a mechanism that leads to BBB disruption and has a prominent role in the initiation of the cALD phenotype.
 The mechanism of action of leriglitazone in X-ALD was published in Science Translational Medicine Journal.

 Through the activation of the PPAR gamma/PGC-1 alpha pathway, leriglitazone restores mitochondrial function and energy production.
-This results in increased neuronal survival and decreased neurite degeneration, and improvement of motor function in animal models of the diseases.
+This results in increased neuronal survival and decreased neurite degeneration and improvement of motor function in animal models of the diseases.
 Preclinical data for leriglitazone in FRDA was published in the Neurobiology of Disease Journal.